Special Habitat Areas

 The lowest end of the meadow remains rather moist and so supports those grasses, sedges, rushes and forbs that don’t mind or, in fact, require “wet feet.”
 Late in the summer, some of these plants reach impressive heights of 6 to 8 feet or more.
-The upper portion of the meadow, meanwhile, tends to be drier and the variety of plants growing there is well adapted to this condition.
+The upper portion of the meadow, meanwhile, tends to be drier and the variety of plants growing there are well adapted to this condition.
 The trees growing in the meadow—red cedar, river birch, tulip tree, black walnut, ash and sycamore—are all native to Pennsylvania.

 In their place, native, clump-forming grasses have left room for the roots of wildflowers to also grow.